crashtack/data-structures/README.md

   * peek(): returns the next value that would be returned by pop but leaves the value in the deque (returns None if the deque is empty)
   * peekleft(): returns the next value that would be returned by popleft but leaves the value in the deque (returns None if the deque is empty)

+Implement a binary heap in Python:

+ * push(): puts a new value into the heap, maintaining the heap property.
+ * pop(): removes the “top” value in the heap, maintaining the heap property.

 Dependencies PIP

 Appreciation to https://www.codefellows.org/blog/implementing-a-singly-linked-list-in-python/